-Office Term: 29 May 2020 - present
+Office Term: 29 May 2020 - 20 January 2021

 Secretary Braithwaite graduated from the U.S. Naval Academy in 1984 with a bachelor’s degree in naval engineering and political science.
 In 1995, he earned a master’s degree in government administration, graduating with honors from the University of Pennsylvania, Fels School of Government.

 Secretary Braithwaite designated as a naval aviator in April 1986.
-His first operational assignment was to Patrol Squadron (VP) 17, NAS Barbers Point, Hawaii, where he flew anti-submarine missions tracking adversary submarines throughout the Western Pacific and Indian Ocean regions.
+His first operational assignment was to Patrol Squadron (VP) 17, NAS Barbers Point, Hawaii, from where he flew anti-submarine missions tracking adversary submarines throughout the Western Pacific and Indian Ocean regions.

 In April 1988, Secretary Braithwaite redesignated as a public affairs officer, with his initial tour aboard the aircraft carrier USS America (CV-66).
 Additional duty assignments included Commander, Carrier Group 2 and Commander, Striking Force Sixth Fleet.
 He made both a North Atlantic Treaty Organization Force (NATO) deployment to the North Atlantic, operating above the Arctic Circle, and a Mediterranean and Indian Ocean cruise, during which the battle group responded to tensions in the Persian Gulf.
 In 1990, he was assigned to the staff of Commander, Naval Base Philadelphia as chief of public affairs.

 The Secretary left active duty in 1993, continuing his service in the Navy Reserve, where he was assigned to numerous commands from Boston to Norfolk.